-Advanced study in the procedural aspects of criminal law; process of enforcement, investigation, pre-trial and trial procedures, sentencing, appeals and post-convictions review.
-Focuses on civil right and liberties, arrest, search and seizure, right to counsel and sentencing.
-This is a procedural due process course.
+This course is an examination of the US court system, civil rights and liberties, and procedural aspects of criminal law including enforcement, investigation, pre-trial and trial procedures, sentencing, appeals, and post-convictions review.
 Prerequisite: CJC 100.
-Offered every year.
+Offered every other year.